CurlyWurly-1/IQ_Group_with_Friedland_PIR/README.md

 <img src="images/ard.jpg" alt="Ard_tx"/>

 This is what an IQ Group receiver device looks like.
-When the correct 433 MHz signal is received, it can switch mains power on/off via its own internal relay (e.g. to enable mains electricy to power a floodlight)
+When the correct 433 MHz signal is received, it can switch mains power on/off via its own internal relay (e.g. to switch mains electricity to a floodlight)

 <img src="images/P1140936.jpg" alt="IQ Group 240V Mains controller"/>